roman-milk/roman-milk.github.io/human-android.md

  The cheeky, leering face was annoying.
 Nevertheless, Anne had to smile at him.
 She stood on the carpet surrounded by the guys, who were sprawled over the padded easy chairs.
 The game had completely taken control of her behavior, leaving a winsome smile on her face.
 She really was ready to please them.

  "Anything you want.
 My body is available to be used, however you want it.
 I'm good at sucking cock," she enthused, and formed her lips into a seductive pout.
 She pushed a finger between her delicious plump lips, wetting it and licking it.
 Despite not wanting to, she was enjoying teasing him.
-Report_Story #2